sanjokdev/laravel_trading_competition/Readme.md

 !well thats how I do it anyways

 ##Get the servers running.
 Docker already takes care of getting the laravel server running.
-So you only need to run the npm
+So you only need to run the node server by exec'ing into the laravel-react-container.

+To exec into the container run <code>docker exec -it {containerid or containername} /bin/bash</code>
-<code> npm run dev </code>
+Then run <code> npm run dev </code>

 Make sure on the vite.config.js the server is looks like this and pass the node port number that you defined in the docker-compose.yaml file
 <pre>